family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

 This is one way it might say: Great!
 Now, second: Are your NeoPixels V1 or V2?
 Hopefully it says this: The settings are found!
 Give me a second to save them...
 But not this: Please type V1 or V2.
++ It **might** say Great!
+Now, second: Are your NeoPixels V1 or V2?
-Or it might say this:  The settings are found!
+It might say this: The settings are found!
 Give me a second to save them...
 But hopefully it doesn't say this: Please type RGBW or RGB.
 + Now, let's test your NeoPixels.
 Give me a second to set them up...
 + Done!
 You should see all of them turn red, then green, then blue.